dieterich-lab/Cardiac-Concept-Extraction/README.md

 ## 2. Cardiovascular Concepts

+Table 1: Cardiovascular Concepts including ICD-10 code (if available) and description.

 | Cardiovascular Concept | ICD-10 | Description |
 |--|--|--|
 |	Angina Pectoris | Angina pectoris | I20 | describes a chest pain or preassure.
 It is graded using the CCS classification.
 Value range is 1-4, while ranges like "2-3" can be used for annotation. |